 Open a SoFi Checking and Savings Account and start earning up to 4.20% APY on your cash!

 Can You Open a Bank Account With No Money?

 You can probably open a bank account with no money.
 As mentioned above, you are most likely to find this kind of checking account offered at an online bank vs. a traditional bank.

 Before you open this kind of account, though, it can be wise to make sure you understand the terms of the account, including the fine print.
 Factors to consider include what, if any, fees will be assessed, what balance you may need to maintain, and how and when you need to fund the account.

 Recommended: What to Know If You’ve Been Denied a Checking Account

 Difference Between Checking & Savings

 Checking accounts and savings accounts are both types of deposit accounts.
-You can find them at brick-and-mortar banks, credit unions, or through online banks.
+You can find them at online banks, brick-and-mortar banks, and credit unions.
 But in terms of what they’re designed to do and how they work, they aren’t identical.
-Here’s a closer look at how checking and savings compare.
+Here’s a closer look at checking vs. savings accounts.

 |What it’s used for||Holding money that you plan to spend or use to pay bills||Holding money that you plan to save toward one or more financial goals|